-For the past 100 years appendectomy has been the primary treatment for appendicitis, but new scientific evidence is challenging the notion that surgery is the best treatment for the disease.
+Appendectomy has been the standard treatment for appendicitis for more than 130 years, but new scientific evidence is challenging the notion that surgery is the best treatment for the disease.
 Increasingly, the surgical community is questioning whether antibiotics alone (an “antibiotics-first” strategy) is a reasonable alternative to appendectomy.

 Success with antibiotics-alone in Navy personnel developing appendicitis at sea (who did not have access to an operating room) supported this strategy.
 Additionally, five randomized trials involving over 1,000 patients in Europe have shown that an antibiotics-first approach is likely safe.